-The Conservation Land Use shall designate land areas of ecological or historical-value within the County on which development must proceed with restrictions.
+The Conservation Land Use shall designate land areas of ecological or historical value within the County on which development must proceed with restrictions.
 These are areas which may be altered by development and so must be protected.
 Development on conservation lands in private ownership shall take place only in such a manner that will ensure the long-term function of natural hydrologic or ecological systems.
 Conservation I, II lands (which are jurisdictional wetlands) may be developed with all permitted development clustered on the upland portion of the site or on that portion of the site which will be least environmentally impacted by construction/development.
 Other permitted uses include passive recreation and silviculture.
 Development for purposes other than recreation or residential may be allowed as a special exception.
-If there is an indication that a wetland is present on a proposed development site, the developer shall be required to provide a wetland determination. from the St. Johns River Water Management District Conservation lands under private ownership shall be placed under a Preservation Overlay.
+If there is an indication that a wetland is present on a proposed development site, the developer shall be required to provide a wetland determination. from the St. Johns River Water Management District Conservation lands under private ownership shall be placed under a Limited Development Overlay.
+Conservation lands under public ownership shall be placed under a Preservation Overlay.